-- Immunologic education to physicians, allied health professionals and the public
+- Immunologic education to physicians, advanced practitioners, allied health professionals and the public

 - Community Outreach

-As part of supporting our key directives, the Center has developed focused, innovative programming including live meetings and discussions, webcasts, podcasts, interactive and online monographs and online newsletters, reaching thousands of electronic visitors from around the world.
-In the process, the R. J. Fasenmyer Center has become the leading provider of CME at Cleveland Clinic. clevelandclinicmeded.com go to : rheumatology/immunology
+As part of supporting our key directives, the center has developed focused, innovative programming including live meetings and discussions, webcasts, podcasts, interactive and online monographs and online newsletters, reaching thousands of electronic visitors from around the world.
+In the process, the R. J. Fasenmyer Center has become the leading provider of CME at Cleveland Clinic.

-Working collaboratively with multiple consultants and departments at the Cleveland Clinic, as well as with the Special Immunology Unit at Case Western Reserve University School of Medicine, the RJ Fasenmyer Center is breaking new ground in the care of paitents with complex disorders of the immune system and conducting important and innovative research.
-Their collaborative work in the field of HIV infection is particularly noteworthy as it expolores the seam between autoimmunity and chronic infection, a core focus of the center.
+Working collaboratively with multiple consultants and departments at Cleveland Clinic, as well as with the Special Immunology Unit at Case Western Reserve University School of Medicine, the R.J.
+Fasenmyer Center is breaking new ground in the care of patients with complex disorders of the immune system and conducting important and innovative research.
+Their collaborative work in the field of HIV infection is particularly noteworthy as it explores the seam between autoimmunity and chronic infection, a core focus of the center.